Diarrhoea, Diarrhea, Dehydration and Oral Rehydration - Rehydration Project home

 more

-980 million The number of people living in developing countries living on less than $1 a day
+27 The percentage of the population in developing regions living on less than $1.25 a day is 27.

 more